-I would like to present our first Sustainability Report.
+I am pleased to present our first Sustainability Report (the "Report") of Samko Timber Limited ("Samko" or the "Company").
 This Report illustrates our selected current efforts on sustainability and collaborations with business partners across the value chain to enhance our economic, environmental, and social outlook.
 These efforts are grounded on our brand mission.

-The Board oversees the identification, management and monitoring of material sustainability topics that we disclose in this Report.
+The board of directors (the "Board") of Samko oversees the identification, management and monitoring of material sustainability topics that we disclose in this Report.
 We see the value of reporting on our current sustainability initiatives and performance to our stakeholders.